Optimal Policies Tend to Seek Power: Introduction

 \section{Introduction}

-\emph{Power} is the ability to achieve goals in general. ``Money is power'', and money helps one achieve many goals.
-Conversely, physical restraint reduces one's ability to steer the situation towards various ends.
-A deactivated agent cannot influence the future to achieve its goals, and so has no power.

-An action is said to be \emph{instrumental} when it helps achieve an objective.
-Some actions are instrumental to many objectives, making them \emph{robustly instrumental}.
-The so-called \emph{instrumental convergence} thesis is the claim that agents with many different goals, if given time to learn and plan, will eventually converge on exhibiting certain common patterns of behavior that are robustly instrumental (\eg{} survival, accessing usable energy, access to computing resources). \citet{bostrom_superintelligence_2014}'s instrumental convergence thesis might more aptly be called the \emph{robust instrumentality} thesis, because it makes no reference to limits or converging processes:

-\begin{quote} Several instrumental values can be identified which are convergent in the sense that their attainment would increase the chances of the agent's goal being realized for a wide range of final goals and a wide range of situations, implying that these instrumental values are likely to be pursued by a broad spectrum of situated intelligent agents. \end{quote}

-Some authors have suggested that \emph{gaining power over the environment} is a robustly instrumental behavior pattern \citep{omohundro_basic_2008,bostrom_superintelligence_2014,russell_human_2019} on which learning agents generally converge as they tend towards optimality.
-If so, robust instrumentality presents a safety concern for the alignment of advanced \textsc{rl} systems with human society: such systems might seek to gain power over humans as part of their environment.
-For example, Marvin Minsky imagined that an agent tasked with proving the Riemann hypothesis might rationally turn the planet into computational resources \citep{russell_artificial_2009}.
+\citet{omohundro_basic_2008,bostrom_superintelligence_2014,russell_human_2019} hypothesize that highly intelligent agents tend to seek power in pursuit of their goals.
+Such power-seeking agents might gain power over humans.
+Marvin Minsky imagined that an agent tasked with proving the Riemann hypothesis might rationally turn the planet—along with everyone on it—into computational resources \citep{russell_artificial_2009}.
+However, another possibility is that such concerns simply arise from the anthropomorphization of AI systems \citep{lecun_dont_2019,instrumental,steven_2020,mitchell2021ai}.

-In a recent public debate on whether optimal policies tend to seek power, some established researchers have argued that to impute power-seeking motives is to anthropomorphize \citep{instrumental}. \citet{lecun_dont_2019} argued that ``artificial intelligence never needed to evolve, so it didn’t develop the survival instinct that leads to the impulse to dominate others.''
+We clarify this discussion by grounding the claim that highly intelligent agents will tend to seek power.
+In \cref{sec:action-prob}, we identify optimal policies as a reasonable formalization of ``highly intelligent agents.''\footnote{This paper assumes that reward functions reasonably describe a trained agent's goals.
+Sometimes this is roughly true (\eg{} chess with a sparse victory reward signal) and sometimes it is not true. \citet{rewardNotOpt} argues that capable {\rl} algorithms do not necessarily train policy networks which are best understood as optimizing the reward function itself.
+Rather, they point out that—especially in policy gradient approaches—reward provides gradients to the network and thereby modifies the network's generalization properties, but doesn't ensure the agent generalizes to ``robustly optimizing reward'' off of the training distribution.} Optimal policies ``tend to'' take an action when the action is optimal for most reward functions.
+We expect future work to translate our theory from optimal policies to learned, real-world policies.

+\Cref{sec:power} defines ``power'' as the ability to achieve a wide range of goals.
+For example, ``money is power,'' and money is instrumentally useful for many goals.
+Conversely, it's harder to pursue most goals when physically restrained, and so a physically restrained person has little power.
+An action ``seeks power'' if it leads to states where the agent has higher power.